RTEMS/rtems-docs/c-user/rate-monotonic/introduction.rst

   of all periods.

 * :ref:`InterfaceRtemsRateMonotonicReportStatistics` - Reports the period
-  statistics using the :c:func:`printk` printer.
+  statistics using the :ref:`InterfacePrintk` printer.

 * :ref:`InterfaceRtemsRateMonotonicReportStatisticsWithPlugin` - Reports the
   period statistics using the printer plugin.